SSYSteve/GRATIS/README.md

 # GRATIS: Deep Learning Graph Representation with Task-specific Topology and Multi-dimensional Edge Features

 * This is the official code for the paper: [GRATIS: Deep Learning Graph Representation with Task-specific Topology and Multi-dimensional Edge Features](https://arxiv.org/abs/2211.12482).
-* We have written a [tutorial](https://github.com/SSYSteve/Learning-Graph-Representation-with-Task-specific-Topology-and-Multi-dimensional-Edge-Features/blob/main/Tutorial/gratis.ipynb) to make the code easy to follow, where we have provided step-by-step explanations with respect to both graph and non-graph input.
+* We have written a detailed [**Tutorial**](https://github.com/SSYSteve/Learning-Graph-Representation-with-Task-specific-Topology-and-Multi-dimensional-Edge-Features/blob/main/Tutorial/gratis.ipynb) to make the code easy to follow, where we have provided step-by-step explanations with respect to both graph and non-graph input.